census-instrumentation/opencensus-website/content/guides/exporters/supported-exporters/Go/DataDog.md

 func main() {
   dd, err := datadog.NewExporter(datadog.Options{})
   if err != nil {
-    log.Fatalf("Failed to create the DataDog exporter: %v", err) }
+    log.Fatalf("Failed to create the Datadog exporter: %v", err) }
   // It is imperative to invoke flush before your main function exits defer dd.Stop()